Berzerk (video game): Player death

 On April 3, 1982, 18-year-old Peter Burkowski entered Friar Tuck's Game Room in Calumet City, Illinois.
 After playing and beating the high score in Berzerk, he collapsed and was pronounced dead the same day.
-Reports in newspapers suggested that officials were investigating if the player's heart attack was due to the stress endured while playing the game.
+Reports in newspapers suggested that officials were investigating if Burkowski's heart attack was due to the stress endured while playing the game.
 Mark Allen, the deputy coroner, said the autopsy found that the heart attack was due to a scar tissue in his heart which was at least two weeks old.
 Allen stated: "it's possible that the stress of the games triggered the attack in Peter's weakened heart."
 The owner of the Friar Tuck's, Tom Blankly, said the player's heart "had a Time Bomb in it that just happened to go off here.
 I expected it to hurt business, but if anything, business has been up."

-Rumors spread since the death of the player that others had died since playing Berzerk, which McNeil denied.
-McNeil responded that the owner of Friar Tucks said the player ran up the stairs to play the game, was out of breath when he arrived and collapsed before even finishing his game.
+Rumors spread since the death of Burkowski that others had died since playing Berzerk, which McNeil denied.
+McNeil responded that the owner of Friar Tucks said Burkowski ran up the stairs to play the game, was out of breath when he arrived, and collapsed before even finishing his game.